-I previously presented my research on social networks and cognitive impairment among older adults at the 2018 Duke Social Networks & Health Workshop.
+I previously presented my research on social networks and cognitive impairment among older adults at the Duke Social Networks & Health Workshop.
 A video of that presentation is available on YouTube, and embedded below.
-My work has been published in the Journal of Health and Social Behavior, the Journal of Rural Health, Advances in Medical Sociology, Network Science, and community health journals.
+My work has been published in Alzheimer's & Dementia, The Gerontologist, Journal of Health and Social Behavior, Sociology of Health and Illness, Network Science, and other journals.
 You can read more about my current research here.

 Impostorism paper: Our article, "Fear of Fraudulence: Graduate School Program Environments and the Impostor Phenomenon," is now available in The Sociological Quarterly.
 The published version is here (paywall), and a pre-publication version is here.